yvanchu/idea-incubator/README.md

 ### BearRoom Avalon
 Planning to speed run this after the next iteration of BearRoom templates.
 Goal for the BearRoom template is to keep implementing a game like this to be under a week for a developer like me (college student w self-taught react exp)

+### 100Ads
+It's a leaderboard of people who've paid the most money to me.
+That's it.
+Each donor can attach an image during the donation process, and the highest single donation will have the top space on the website, the second highest will have the second, you get the idea.
+Idea credit goes to Dan Hu, a great friend.

+### Who am I?
+Ever wonder how much data websites can extract from you in a single "Agree" click?
+Come click on ours and find out ;)

 ## Techstack